Blog

 Look beyond the monthly subscription.
 Consider implementation costs, training, add-ons, and integration fees.
 Some platforms charge extra for features that others include in the base price.

-What Does Multichannel Order Management Software Cost
+What Does Multichannel Order Management Software Cost?

 Pricing varies based on order volume, number of channels, users, and features.
 Most platforms, including Cin7, offer tiered pricing for businesses ranging from startups to enterprises.